Kajuru Castle: Why it Should Remain on your Wanderlust List

 2019 05 20 17 19 15 CRIME STATISTICS 2017 Edit.xlsx

-Having noted this, it is important to keep analyzing the current security trends in the places you intend to visit.
+Having noted this, it is important to keep analysing the current security trends in the places you intend to visit.
 There are several areas in Nigeria notorious for conflicts.
 Sometimes, these conflicts arise around certain periods, like the months before and after a general election.
-Sadly, the local government where this castle is located has been affected by numerous conflicts within the past two years.
+Sadly, the local government where this castle is located has been affected by numerous conflicts over the past two years.

-Rather than accept an unstable, unsafe Nigeria as our fate, and then deciding based on that where we choose to visit within our own country, we should aspire to change our narrative.
+Rather than accept an unstable, unsafe Nigeria as our fate, and then decide based on that where we choose to visit within our own country, we should aspire to change our narrative.

 Nigeria is far from perfect.
-Sometimes, I wonder where and how do we draw the line between not complaining and accepting the status quo.
+Sometimes, I wonder where and how we draw the line between not complaining and accepting the status quo.
 How do we change our current situation for the better?
 Is our country damaged beyond repair?
-Should we lose hope that it would ever get better?
+Should we lose hope that it will ever get better?

 Where do we even begin?